Does Trump want to be world's policeman after all?

 And after suggesting Asian allies handle their own defense, he's reaffirmed the US commitment to Asian security, particularly in the face of growing North Korean belligerence.

-Those reversed positions now seem to include his September 2016 declaration thatwi "I want to help all of our allies, but we are losing billions and billions of dollars.
+Those reversed positions now seem to include his September 2016 declaration that "I want to help all of our allies, but we are losing billions and billions of dollars.
 We cannot be the policemen of the world."

 Trump offered an explanation for the apparent change in his approach in an April 5 appearance with Jordan's King Abdullah.
 "I like to think of myself as a very flexible person," Trump said.
 "I don't have to have one specific way, and if the world changes, I go the same way, I don't change, well, I do change, and I am flexible, and I'm proud of that flexibility."